Housing and Meal Plan Rates

 Applying for Housing (Incoming Students)

-On-campus housing is guaranteed for all incoming students who fill out the Housing Agreement and submit the prepayment before the deadlines specified.
+On-campus housing is guaranteed for all fall incoming students who fill out the Housing Agreement and submit the prepayment before the deadlines specified.
+Spring semester incoming students are not guaranteed housing.

 - Step 1: Log in to your admissions portal.